kenzodiac/FujimuraKWeatherSprint/README.md

-# FujimuraKWeatherSprintp
+# FujimuraKWeatherSprint

 - Kenneth Fujimura
-- Date Revised: 1/24/2023
+- Date Revised: 1/25/2023
-- Weather Sprint-Day 2
+- Weather Sprint-Day 3
-- This is day two of our sprint to complete a working desktop weather app via HTML, CSS, JavaScript, and APIs.
-In today's progress update, we've begun coding the website.
-Focusing on scaffolding the website, as well as getting our API fetches to pull data, which can be viewed in the console.
+- This is day three of our sprint to complete a working desktop weather app via HTML, CSS, JavaScript, and APIs.
+In today's progress update, we're working on scaffolding the html/css of the website to about 80% complete.
 - Azure hosted site: https://kensfweatherapp.azurewebsites.net/